 The ministry of pastor-teacher is so close to that of elder it would be difficult to separate the two.
 The pastor is a shepherd.
 He is to lead the flock beside the quiet waters of God’s rest and guard against the wolves who would enter among the believers in order to destroy them.
 He teaches the Word of God, and demonstrates the Word by his godly example.

 This is also the office of the elder.

-Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; (I Peter 5:2)
+Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly; (I Peter 5:2)

 Peter implies that the elders are shepherds (pastors).

-And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away.
+and when the Chief Shepherd appears, you will receive the crown of glory that does not fade away.
 (I Peter 5:4)

 Those who today are serving as chief elders, pastor-teachers, with their various gifts, are in line with the Scripture.
 However, the other ministries and gifts, particularly the ministry of the apostle and of the prophet, without which the Body cannot grow as it should, are not always recognized.

 Babylon (organized Christianity) usually attacks apostles and prophets.
 This is why the Spirit says, concerning the fall of Babylon: